CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_3Dculture.md

 ## Preparing the STLVs

-* **Day 1**: Get a clean STLV, tighten the central screw and fill the vessel with 70% ethanol.
+* **Day 1**: Get a clean STLV, tighten the central screw and fill the vessel with 100% ethanol.
 Be careful when closing it.
 Leave overnight on the bench.
-* **Day 2**: Discard ethanol of the vessel and replace it with sterilized water.
-Leave overnight on the benchtop.
+* **Day 2**: Discard ethanol of the vessel and wash 3x with sterile water.
+Fill with sterile water, recap and leave overnight
-* **Day 3**: Discard the contents and replace with another aliquot of sterilized water.
-Leave it overnight.
-* **Day 4**: Loosen the screws halfway, take out the center port, remove the luer caps and autoclave the open vessel and the center port, inside an autoclave pouch (15 min, gravity cycle, 121C).
+* **Day 3**: Loosen the screws halfway, take out the center port, remove the luer caps and autoclave the open vessel and the center port, inside an autoclave pouch (15 min, gravity cycle, 121C).
 Remove from autoclave immediately after the cycle is done.
 Let it cool and use it immediately or store it for later use, as needed in a clean, dry area.
 (The STLV are stored after this step in the box on our bench- they are inside their sterile autoclave bags.
 If this bag is tampered with or ripped in any way, go back to day 1 and redo all of the above steps before use).
 * **Day before use**: tighten the screw, fill the STLV with sterile DPBS, close the center port.
 Screw one-way stopcocks to the other two openings and plug one luer-lock syringes (5 and 10ml) in each side.
 Let it rotate overnight in the STLV, 20 rpm and monitor for leaks.

 ## Preparing culture beads